 In the past decade, scientists have begun to realize what Ayurvedic experts have known for millennia: gut health is the key to good health.
 New research shows that your microbiome—a bustling community of bacteria living in your gastrointestinal tract health—impacts everything from your digestion to your immunity and mood.
-Your microbiome contains a mix of “good” and “bad” bacteria; the goal is to maintain a healthy balance of both.
+Your microbiome contains a mix of beneficial and less-helpful bacteria; the goal is to maintain a healthy balance of both.
 In this article, you’ll learn all about your mighty microbiome, why it matters, and how to keep it healthy the Ayurveda way.

 Why is gut health so important?

 “All disease begins in the gut.”
 Hippocrates said it thousands of years ago, and it’s one of the foundational principles of Ayurveda as well.
 When your digestive fire (agni) burns brightly, you’re better able to maximize the foods and experiences you consume.
 You feel vital, energetic, clear-minded, and enthusiastic about life.
 But when your digestion is weak, your body struggles to assimilate nutrients and eliminate impurities (ama).
-Signs of ama in the gut, or digestive tract, include bloating, indigestion, allergies, skin eruptions, and feelings of heaviness.
+Signs of ama in the gut, or digestive tract, include occasional bloating, indigestion, allergies, skin eruptions, and feelings of heaviness.
 Left unchecked, an accumulation of ama can lead to weakened immunity and other health problems—including mental and emotional challenges.
 Learn more about gut health and immunity.

 The brain-gut connection